optsuite/optlib/README.md

 - [`MinimaClosedFunction.lean`](Optlib/Function/MinimaClosedFunction.lean): Weierstrass theorem for closed functions.
 - [`Proximal.lean`](Optlib/Function/Proximal.lean): the basic definitions and the properties of proximal operator
 - [`KL.lean`](Optlib/Function/KL.lean): KL properties and uniform KL properties
-- The definition and properties of proper functions
-- The definition and properties of the closure of a function
-- The definition and properties of conjugate functions

 ### Optimality

 - [`OptimalityConditionOfUnconstrainedProblem.lean`](Optlib/Optimality/OptimalityConditionOfUnconstrainedProblem.lean): first order optimality conditions for unconstrained optimization problems.
 - [`Constrained_Problem.lean`](Optlib/Optimality/Constrained_Problem.lean): the basic definitions of constrained optimization problems and the proof the KKT conditions under LICQ and linear constraint qualification
 - [`Weak_Duality.lean`](Optlib/Optimality/Weak_Duality.lean): the formalization of the dual problem and the proof of the weak duality property
-- KKT conditions for constrained convex problems under Slater Condition (Ongoing)

 ### Algorithm